Updated on - 12 Jun 2026

 Consider a situation where a person visits a dealer to buy a new car.
-The test drive is smooth and he is ready to make the purchase.
-However, the dealer informs him that the car is manufactured 7 months back.
+The test drive is smooth, and he is ready to make the purchase.
+However, the dealer informs him that the car was manufactured 7 months ago.

 The potential car buyer faces a predicament of sorts.
 Though he wishes to buy the car, he wonders if there is a catch.
-This brings us to a question, which many potential car buyers face, 'Is it prudent to buy a new car with an older manufacturing date?'
+This brings us to a question, which many potential car buyers face: 'Should I be buying a new car with an older manufacturing date?'

-Generally, dealers are ready to give a discount on such cars, which makes them easy on the pocket.
+Generally, dealers are ready to offer discounts on such cars, making them easier on the pocket.
 However, there could be a few pitfalls of buying a car with an older manufacturing date.

 Several reasons contribute to new cars having older manufacturing dates: